 And honestly?
 I don’t blame them.

-Why this paleo buffalo chicken casserole is so good:
+What makes this recipe is so good:

 - The buffalo-ranch sauce is super, super creamy and luxurious.